jasonwebb/morphogenesis-resources/README.md

 <img src="https://cdn.iopscience.com/images/1742-5468/2006/11/P11007/Full/3564901.jpg" width="150" align="right">

 ### Eden growth model
-First put forward by Murray Eden in 1961, this is a type of surface fractal growth process where material randomly accumulates on the _boundary_ of clusters.
+Created by Murray Eden in 1961, this is a type of surface fractal growth process where material randomly accumulates on the _boundary_ of clusters.
 Sort of like DLA but without all the empty space between branches.
 Thought to be a good way to model certain kinds of bacterial and lichen growth.

 _Articles:_
 * [A Two Dimensional Growth Process](https://projecteuclid.org/download/pdf_1/euclid.bsmsp/1200512888) by Murray Eden (original 1961 paper)